r-Techsupport/rTS_Wiki/docs/installations/install-10.md

    > It is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.
 Not doing so can accidentally result in the installer choosing the wrong disk as the boot drive and putting actual windows on another drive.

+# Part 2: Installing Windows 10

-9. Boot into your USB that has the Windows 10 Media on it.
+1. Boot into your USB that has the Windows 10 Media on it.

     * *You can do this by entering your systems' BIOS and change the BIOS boot order to have USB media as the first priority (this can usually be found under the boot tab), or simply look for the words "boot menu" when you see your BIOS boot screen, press the corresponding function key and choose the USB flash drive to boot from it.*

-10. Follow the steps on screen to install Windows 10.
+2. Follow the steps on screen to install Windows 10.

-11. Click Install now
+3. Click Install now

      ![10-0.png](/assets/install-10/10-0.png)

-12. Continue on until you hit the license key screen.
+4. Continue on until you hit the license key screen.
 Here you can either enter your license code or, if Windows has been installed to this computer before, click on the "I don't have a product key" link.

     ![10-1.png](/assets/install-10/10-1.png)

-13. Continue on until you hit the “Which type of installation do you want?” screen.
+5. Continue on until you hit the “Which type of installation do you want?” screen.
 Click "Custom".

     ![10-2.png](/assets/install-10/10-2.png)

-14. Click on each partition of the target drive and select delete. ***Each means ALL*** But do you mean ALL? ***Yes, All***.
+6. Click on each partition of the target drive and select delete. ***Each means ALL*** But do you mean ALL? ***Yes, All***.
 Once all the partitions are gone you will be left with unallocated space.
 At this point click next.

     ![10-3.png](/assets/install-10/10-3.png)